 What we don't: Extremely pricey.

 If you’re searching for the Mercedes Benz of rooftop tents, look no further than James Baroud.
-In short, this company offers some of the highest-quality hardshells on the market—all backed by a reliable and generous warranty (five years for most of the hardware and two for some of the features).
-Their most popular models are of the pop-up and clamshell variety, all of which feature a hydraulic-strut opening (set-up can be done in a matter of seconds, not minutes), creature comforts like a solar-powered fan complete with a dust filter, and a 3-inch-thick, high-density foam mattress.
-And while James Baroud is based in Portugal, they distribute in the U.S. through companies like Adventure Ready and Rhino Adventure Gear (both online and in store).James Baroud Evasion XXL rooftop tent (on Jeep)
+This company offers some of the highest-quality hardshells on the market, as well as one softshell, all backed by a reliable and generous warranty (three years for all products with the option to extend to five years upon registration).
+Their most popular models are of the pop-up and clamshell variety, all of which feature a hydraulic-strut opening (set-up can be done in a matter of seconds, not minutes); creature comforts like a solar-powered fan complete with a dust filter; and a 3-inch-thick, high-density foam mattress.
+And while James Baroud is based in Portugal, they distribute in the U.S. through companies like Main Line Overland and Rhino Adventure Gear (both online and in-store).

-Not only are James Baroud tents practically synonymous with the term “glamping” (glamorous camping), but they’re also built to withstand the true rigors of overlanding, including ceaseless jarring on bumpy roads and extreme sun, wind, and rain (they’re tested in winds up to 60 mph).
+Not only are James Baroud tents practically synonymous with the term “glamping” (glamorous camping), but they’re also built to withstand the true rigors of overlanding, including ceaseless jarring on bumpy roads and extreme sun, wind, and rain (they’re tested in winds up to 60mph).
 These tents have been hauled everywhere from the Utah desert to the grueling Dakar Rally, and there’s no denying the street cred that comes with having one on top of your vehicle.
 But you do pay a serious premium for this level of craftsmanship, and in our opinion, upstarts like iKamper and Roofnest are hot on James Baroud’s heels when it comes to quality, durability, and ease of use.

 Autohome